Apamea indocilis (Walker, 1856)

 Chuckanut Bay, 328 ft

 Photograph copyright: Merrill A. Peterson

 The light form is easily identified by its pale yellow color, black median bar and terminal spots, and large pale-filled spots.
 Xylomoia indirecta shares some pattern elements with this form but has straighter white-filled antemedial and postmedial lines that are angled toward each other and a longer triangular black mark at the anal angle that extends to the subterminal area.
 Intermediate darkness A. indocilis in which the dark marks remain visible resemble Apamea devastator but are usually smaller, lack strong wedges in the distal subterminal area, and have a much stronger W-mark of the subterminal line.
 The intermediate form also resembles Apamea unanimis, an introduced species that was first reported for the West Coast in 2011.
 It has slightly less well-defined lines than A. indocilis and lacks a black bar in the fold.
 The very dark form of A. indocilis is similar to Apamea plutonia with which it flies along the coast and in boreal forests.
-This species has a black spot in the posterior subterminal area above the anal angle A. indocilis lacks.
+A. plutonia has a black spot in the posterior subterminal area above the anal angle, which A. indocilis lacks.

 This species is widely distributed throughout much of North America in moist forest habitats.
 In the Pacific Northwest, it is usually rare and sporadic in coastal rainforests and mixed hardwood-conifer forests west of the Cascades, and in mixed hardwood-conifer forests of the Rocky Mountain region.
 This species is considered to be sensitive to forest management, depending on disturbances for habitat.